-I have never had suicide ideation.
+I have never had suicidal ideation.
 I have a very supportive husband and take my medication during the winter months.

 But many people are not as fortunate as I am.
 They have nowhere to turn.
 They have very little knowledge about depression or the medications that can help them.
 And they may not have the finances to afford the help they need.

-Alcohol perpetuates the depression, and it deepens.
+Alcohol and drugs perpetuate the depression, and it deepens.
 You can not stop depression without help.

 The pain becomes so intense that all you can think about is to end it all and stop your pain and worthless exitance.

 Kay Redfield Jamison, Ph.D. wrote a book called “Night Falls Fast” that talks about suicide and depression.
 You can find this book on Amazon if you want to read it.
 I do recommend it as she states the feelings so well.

 In times like these when it feels like all is lost and your self-worth is gone is the time you need help most.
 To allow these emotions to consume your being will only drive you deeper into the darkness.

 Seek help!
 I know it is hard to ask for help.
 I know you feel like no one cares.
 But this is not true.
 I care and if I care and I do not know you then I know there is another who also cares that you are a very important contributor to society.
 Now is the time to reach out.
 If it is too hard to tell a loved one, then tell someone you do not know.
 Call a hotline and talk to a person who will not judge you for the deep dark recesses you feel in your life.